iama3191/Wonder-Cakes/README.md

 * Code Institute Slack Community: For troubleshooting and FAQ.

-* Django documentation: For clarifying all the doubts
+* Django documentation: For clarifying all the doubts.

 * Stack Overflow: For troubleshooting and FAQ.